 To learn more about AP Exam Fee Reductions, speak to your high school counselor.

-Application Fee Waivers
+College Application Fee Waivers

 It seems counter-intuitive to have students pay a fee to apply for financial aid.
 Thankfully, many financial aid applications, particularly the federal ones, agree and don’t charge an application fee.
 Unfortunately, there is one big exception to this rule: the CSS profile.

-There is, however, a fee waiver that covers both the application fees and the reporting fees for up to eight colleges as long as you are a US citizen or resident.
-There is no special process for this fee waiver – your candidacy will be decided based on the information you provide in your CSS PROFILE.
+There is, however, a fee waiver that covers both the application fees and the reporting fees for up to eight colleges, as long as you are a US citizen or resident.
+There is no special process for this fee waiver – your candidacy will be decided based on the information you provide in your CSS profile.

-This is a difficult question, as every application for fee waivers, like every financial aid application, is different.
+Every application for fee waivers, like every financial aid application, is different.
 The most important thing is to do your research on the different fee waivers.
 You’ll get a much better idea of how you should be preparing if you’ve done your homework.

 That being said, there are two things that you should definitely prepare ahead of time, as most fee waiver applications require you to have them.